-When using tung oil make sure you are buying 100% tung oil, if it doesn’t say it’s 100% don’t buy it because it has already been thinned.
+When using tung oil, make sure you are buying 100% tung oil.
+If it doesn’t say it’s 100%, it has already been thinned (and therefore, not food-safe) so don’t buy it.

 Since tung oil will highlight the wood grain, it will also highlight any blemishes and scratches that are on the wood.
 Therefore, take your time to prepare the wood by sanding before applying the oil.

-Here is my project all ready for tung oil.
+Here is my project, cleaned, sanded and ready for tung oil.

 - Applying Tung Oil:

-As with any traditional product that has been used for many years, there are many different opinions on how to apply tung oil, this is just how I did it.
+As with any traditional product that has been used for many years, there are many different opinions on how to apply tung oil; this is how I did it.

-After letting the oil sit for 30 minutes to a 1 hour, rub the wood with a clean rag to remove any excess oil.
+After letting the oil sit for 30 minutes to a 1 hour, rub the wood with a clean, dry rag to remove any excess oil.

-To obtain a super-smooth finished, rub the project surface with 0000 steel wool in-between coats or you can also use #600 grit waterproof sandpaper to apply the next coat, this is what I did.
+To obtain a super-smooth finished, rub the project surface with 0000 steel wool in-between coats or you can also use #600 grit waterproof sandpaper to apply the next coat, as I did.

 To get the maximum protection, apply 3 coats of full-strength tung oil but you can always apply more.
 I applied more coats until the oil was not penetrating into the wood after letting it sit.

 As an optional step, you can thin the first coat of tung oil by 50% oil to 50% mineral spirits.
 This will greatly increase its penetration into the wood.
-But if the oil is thinned, the project will no longer be food-safe!
+But remember that once the oil is thinned, the project will no longer be food-safe!